-Is it Legal
+Is it Legal?

 Practical and Legal Challenges

 The new NSW Road Rules (2014) make it an offence for a driver to drive a vehicle if he or she does not have proper control of the vehicle.
-Though unconfirmed, there is potential that police officers could deem that wearing headphones is a distraction that prevents a driver from having proper control of the vehicle and therefore illegal.
+Though unconfirmed, there is potential that police officers could deem that wearing earphones is a distraction that prevents a driver from having proper control of the vehicle and therefore illegal.

-Though seemingly innocuous, headphones present practical difficulties and dangers.
+Though seemingly innocuous, earphones present practical difficulties and dangers.
 Headphones dull, eclipse or block out exterior sounds, resulting in a decreased awareness of traffic conditions.
 It further results in difficulties hearing sirens or horns which may result in dangerous situations resulting.
-For example, if you’re turning right at a T-intersection, and you miss a car on the turn, that car may honk at you.
+For example, if you’re turning right at a T-intersection, that car may honk at you.

 Unsure where to start?
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-price quote from one our network of 600+ expert lawyers or any other legal needs.
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents and obtaining a fixed-price quote from Australia’s largest legal marketplace.